oscardelama/RepData_PeerAssessment1/PA1_template.md

 The impact caused by imputing missing data is a difference of **1262.3** in the mean of steps per day and **370** in the median of steps per day.
 The impact is smaller in the median value because we have replaced the NANs with interval median values along all days.

-## IV.
-Are there differences in activity patterns between weekdays and weekends?
+## V. Are there differences in activity patterns between weekdays and weekends?

-### 1. Create a new factor variable in the dataset with two levels
+### V.1.
+Create a new factor variable in the dataset with two levels

 ```r